-Anomaly scanning in pregnancy is used to detect structural problems during pregnancy and is undertaken between 19 and 21 weeks gestation.
+Anomaly scanning in pregnancy is used to detect structural problems during pregnancy and is undertaken between 19 and 24 weeks (optimum 20 weeks) gestation.

 An anomaly scan is a detailed ultrasound scan that is designed to take a closer look at your developing baby to detect problems such as spina bifida, as well as a range of other conditions.
 The scan is taken between 19-24 weeks (optimum is 20weeks) and it is performed trans-abdominally.
 During the anomaly scan, you will be able to clearly see how your baby is developing structurally, showing their hands, feet, spine and more.
 It also shows where the placenta is lying in your uterus.
 You may also request to see your baby’s gender at this detailed ultrasound scan.

 The sonographer will take measurements of the baby’s head circumference, abdominal circumference and femur bone lengths.
 They will examine the developing organs, amniotic fluid and look for any abnormalities that can be visible on the anomaly scan such as cleft lip, spina bifida or abdominal wall defects.
 If any abnormalities are present or suspected, the sonographer will let you know during your scan.
 Here is a full list of all of the conditions that can be seen on the anomaly scan, although it is important to mention that some abnormalities are easier to spot than others:

 - Spinal cord defects (such as spina bifida)

 - Missing or short limbs

 - Major kidney problems